Recoskie/JDasm/docs/Basics.md

 <br />

-We can create our own stream samples using basic sin(x) at different speeds of vibration, and decay rate calculations to make synthesized sounds.
+We can create our own stream samples using basic sin(x) at different speeds of vibration and decay rate calculations to make synthesized sounds.

 <br />

-We can also do graphics using sin, and cos to do rotation around x, y, z vertices to make 3D models.
+We can also do graphics using sin and cos to do rotation around x, y, z vertices to make 3D models.
 It does help to store small pictures containing colors to draw between vertices to make textured models.

 <br />